hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-18-garmin-inreach.markdown

 ---
 layout: post
-title: Garmin inReach Explorer+ and SE+ - Differences, new features and preview
+title: Garmin inReach Explorer+ or SE+ - Differences, new features and preview
 description: A first look on the Garmin inReach Explorer+ and SE+
 date: 2017-01-18 07:30:00
 category: article